MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-channel-config-using-solutions.md

 ## Migrate configuration for session templates and notification templates

-If you use custom session templates and notifications in your WhatsApp routing setup, perform the steps outlined in [Migrate configuration for session templates and notification templates](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-session-temlates-and-notification-templates).
+If you use custom session templates and notifications in your channel routing setup, perform the steps outlined in [Migrate configuration for session templates and notification templates](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-session-temlates-and-notification-templates).

 ## Migrate configuration for skill-based routing rulesets

-If skill-based routing rulesets are used in your unified routing setup, perform the steps outlined in [Migrate configurations for skill-based routing rulesets](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-skill-based-routing-rulesets).
-Make sure to adjust any filtering fetch xml appropriately for the channels you want to migrate.
+If skill-based routing rulesets are used in your channel routing setup, perform the steps outlined in [Migrate configurations for skill-based routing rulesets](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-skill-based-routing-rulesets).
+Make sure to adjust any filtering FetchXML appropriately for the channels you want to migrate.

 ## Migrate configuration for new capacity profiles

-If you have configured new capacity profiles in your routing setup for channels, perform the steps outlined in [Export and import data for capacity profiles](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-new-capacity-profiles).
-Make sure to adjust any filtering fetch xml appropriately for all channels.
+If you have configured new capacity profiles in your channel routing setup, perform the steps outlined in [Export and import data for capacity profiles](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-new-capacity-profiles).
+Make sure to adjust any filtering FetchXML appropriately for all channels.

 > [!TIP]
 > Once a new capacity profile is migrated using Configuration Migration Tool, updates can be migrated using solutions.

 ## Migrate configuration for queues

 For migrating channel queues, perform the steps outlined in [Migrate configuration for queues](migrate-record-routing-config-using-solutions.md#migrate-configuration-for-queues).
-Make sure to adjust any filtering fetch xml appropriately for all channels you want to migrate.
+Make sure to adjust any filtering FetchXML appropriately for all channels you want to migrate.

 ## Migrate configuration for channel workstreams and channel settings

-1. Create a solution to export configurations from the source organization for all workstreams and the channels that can be migrated via solution.
+1. Create a solution to export configurations from the source environment for all workstreams and the channels that can be migrated via solution.
-2. Add the required records to the solution using the Add existing button in the command bar and selecting the starting table for each channel you need to export, as defined in the following table:
+2. Add the required records to the solution using the **Add existing** button in the command bar and selecting the starting table for each channel you need to export, as follows:

    |Channel  |Starting table  |
    |---------|----------------|